OpenST/ost-wallet-sdk-ios/README.md

 <br>

 ### 2. setupDevice
-This workflow needs `userId` and `tokenId` so `setupDevice` should be called after your app login or signup is successful.
+This workflow needs `userId` and `tokenId` so `setupDevice` should be called when the application has determined that the user is logged in state.
 Using the mapping between userId in OST Platform and your app user, you have access to `userId` and `tokenId`.

 **If the user is logged in, then `setupDevice` should be called every time the app launches, this ensures that the current device is registered before communicating with OST Platform server.**